Beacon Hill Lodge - Local 80 - Bargaining Brief

 restrictions delayed meetings with the employer.

-The Beacon Hill Lodge - Local 80 Bargaining Committee once again collected bargaining proposals from members, both on-line and through the mail.
-The deadline to submit proposals was Friday, October 30 2020.
+The Beacon Hill Lodge - Local 80 Bargaining Committee once again collected bargaining proposals from members, both on-line and through the mail by October 30, 2020.
 The Bargaining Committee then worked to pull together these proposals into a renewed package to present to the employer.

 The Bargaining Committee resumed